 Multimodal Learning Analytics

-Embodied cognitive science suggests that our bodily activity is part of our cognitive dynamics.
+Embodied cognitive science conceptualizes bodily activity as part of cognitive dynamics.
 I work with multimodal data (including movement and eye tracking, speech, video, electrodermal activity, sensor and touchscreen data) to empirically test this view.
-I draw in nonlinear methods like Recurrence Quantification Analysis, new to education research, that can capture the complex dynamics of learning data.
-I apply these methods to study changing coordinations of bodily and ecological resources as learning.
-For example, I study how shifts in hand movement coordination precede conceptual breakthroughs, and how changing patterns of eye movement reflect new ways of perceiving and consequently, thinking.
+I draw upon nonlinear methods like Recurrence Quantification Analysis, new to education research, that can capture the complex dynamics of learning data.
+I apply these methods to study changing coordinations of bodily and ecological resources as learning, such as the emergence of new ways of looking and acting preceding conceptual breakthroughs in problem-solving.

 Abdu, R., Tancredi, S.Abrahamson, D., & Balasubramaniam, R. (2023).
 A complex systems outlook on hand-eye coordination in mathematical learning.
 In M. Schindler, A. Shvarts, & A. Lilienthal.
 (Eds.), Eye-tracking research in mathematics education [Special issue].
 Educational Studies in Mathematics.